PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter11/ThreadPools/P78_SimpleExecutor/README.md

-# Hooking virtual threads and sync code:
+# Introducing thread pools design pattern
-Explain and exemplify via a meaningful snippet of code how virtual threads and sync code work together.
+Explain how a _thread pool_ works in Java and write a snippet of code representing a simple `Executor` implementation.